51 ways to get more business from your blog in the New Year

 - Install the sumo or social warfare floating social share bars to encourage more readers to share your articles.

 - Share your best stuff.
-You readers will be attracted (and will share) your best ideas, solutions, strategies,
+You readers will be attracted (and will share) your best ideas, solutions, strategies, and resources.

 - Finally, keep the faith—all successful bloggers started small and slow, persistence and consistency are more important than perfection.
 Keep writing, publishing and promoting!